TFMV/SurrealDemo/README.md

 - The database is created in the `src/db/db_operations.ts` file.
 - The queries are created in the `src/db/schema_queries.ts` file.
-- The queries are created in the `src/db/db_operations.ts` file.
-- The queries are created in the `src/db/db_operations.ts` file.

 ## License